UniversalDependencies/UD_Coptic-Scriptorium/README.txt

 For more information on Coptic tokenization, see the Coptic Scriptorium website.

 ## References
-  * Zeldes, A. & Schroeder, C. T. (2016).
+  * Zeldes, A. & Schroeder, C. T. (2016a).
 SCRIPTORIUM Part-of-Speech Tagsets for Sahidic Coptic.
 Georgetown University and University of the Pacific, Technical Report.
+  * Zeldes, A. & Schroeder, C. T. (2016b).
+"An NLP Pipeline for Coptic".
+In: Proceedings of LaTeCH 2016 - The 10th SIGHUM Workshop at the Annual Meeting of the ACL.
+Berlin, 146-155.

+* CHANGELOG 1.3 -> 1.4

+First inclusion in full release as of v1.4.
+Added Gospel of Mark chapter 2 to previously available dev data, and numerous error corrections.

 --- Machine readable metadata ---

 Documentation status: complete
 Data source: manual
-Data available since: UD v2.0
+Data available since: UD v1.4
 License: CC BY 4.0
 Genre: bible fiction nonfiction
-Contributors: Zeldes, Amir
+Contributors: Davidson, Elizabeth; Zeldes, Amir
-Contact:
+Contact: amir.zeldes@georgetown.edu